meltingscales/chem-124/labs/1/report.md

 02/06/19

-$$ \pagebreak $$

 # Objective

 To determine the density and identity of an unknown solid.

-# Materials

-- Volumetric pipet
-- $50mL$ buret
-- $100mL$ and $10mL$ graduated cylinders
-- $30mL$ beaker
-- Water
-- Isopropanol or other liquid less dense than water
-- A set of unknown solids made from the same material
-- An unknown solid with a density lower than that of water's

 # Procedures

-## Practicing reading volume

-Two graduated cylinders and a buret are filled with any amount of water.

-The water level is measured and recorded.

-### Observations

-The buret, being much longer, takes longer than the graduated cylinders to settle to a fixed water level when it is being filled.

-## Measuring Volume and Mass

-Two graduated cylinders, a beaker and a volumetric pipet, all empty, are all weighed and their weights recorded.

-The buret is not weighed, but rather, its weight will be recorded as the weight of the container used to hold the liquid the buret will measure.

-All containers are then filled with any amount of water, and each container's water level is measured and recorded.
+Two empty graduated cylinders are weighed.
+The graduated cylinders and a buret are then filled with any amount of water, and the water level is measured and recorded.

-Then, each filled container is weighed and their weights recorded.

-For the buret, weigh the container holding the liquid that it measured.

-## Identifying an unknown solid by density

-1. Obtain a set (two or more) of samples of unknown solids.

-2. Weigh all samples and record their weights.

-3. Choose a graduated cylinder that can fit the largest sample and fill it with enough water to submerge the largest sample.

-4. Record the initial volume of the water.

-5. Submerge a sample carefully into the water and record the volume.

-6. Empty the graduated cylinder of water and the sample.

-7. Repeat steps 3-6 until you've measured the volume of all samples.

-#### Density challenge
+A set of two unknown solids are weighed and then submerged into the graduated cylinders.
+The water level is recorded.
+This step can be repeated to measure any number of unknown solids.

+An unknown solid which is lighter than water is obtained and weighed.

-Obtain a sample of an unknown solid that is lighter than water.
+There exist two methods to obtain the density of an unknown solid which is lighter than water:

-Weigh the sample and record its mass.
-This is needed later in both methods.

-### Method 1: Weighing it down
+1. Using a liquid less dense than the sample, i.e. isopropanol

+A graduated cylinder is filled with isopropanol and its volume is measured.
+The sample is placed in the isopropanol and the volume is measured again.

-Obtain a heavy sample whose volume is known with weight sufficient enough to hold the lighter sample under water.
+2. Using a heavy object whose density is known to weigh down the lighter sample

-1. Fill and measure a graduated cylinder with enough water to submerge both the light and heavy sample.

-2. Place the lighter sample into the cylinder.
-Next, place the heavy sample on top of the lighter sample.

-3. Measure the volume again.
-The volume of the unknown light solid can now be calculated by subtracting the other volumes.

-### Method 2: Using a lighter liquid

-1. Fill and measure a graduated cylinder with isopropanol or other light fluid.

-2. Add the unknown solid to the graduated cylinder and measure the volume.

-3. Subtracting the volumes will yield the solid's volume.
+A graduated cylinder is filled with water and its volume is measured.
+The sample is placed in the water, and a heavy sample is placed above it.
+The volume is measured again.

 ## Result